leira-sanchez/aws-notes/ec2.md

 * EFS Lifecycle - used to migrate files that have not been accessed for a certain period of time to IA.
 Files migrated remain indefinitely.
 They do not get deleted.

+### WAF
+**Web Application Firewall** - lets you monitor the HTTP and HTTPS requests that are forwarded to CloudFront, an ALB or API Gateway.
+Also lets you control access to your content.

+* Configure conditions such as what IP addresses are allowed to make this request or what query string parameters need to be passed for the request to be allowed.

+* Allows 3 different behaviors:
+    1. Allow all requests except the ones you specify

+    1. Block all requests except the ones you specify

+    1. Count the requests that match the properties you specify

+* Extra protection against web attacks using conditions yo specify.
+Some conditions:
+    * IP addresses that requests originate from

+    * Values in request headers

+    * Strings that appear in requests, either specific strings or string that match regex patterns

+    * Length of requests

+    * SQL Injection

+    * Cross-Site Scripting

 ### CloudFront
 A web service that speeds up distribuition of your static and dynamic web content.